 - Hormone Imbalance

-It is said that depression is one of the leading contributors to the loss of productivity around the world.
+It is said that depression is one of the leading contributors to the loss of productivity worldwide.
 As a result, it paralyzes growth in both the micro and macrostate.
-In 2019, the WHO reports an estimated global economic loss of USD1 Trillion per year in lost productivity.
-Furthermore, inadequacy and disability due to mental illness pose a huge threat not only to business owners and working professionals but also to society as a whole.
+In 2019, the WHO reported an estimated global economic loss of USD1 Trillion per year in lost productivity.
+Furthermore, inadequacy and disability due to mental illness pose a huge threat to business owners, working professionals, and society.

-Therefore, it is everyone’s responsibility to keep themselves physically able and mentally sane.
+Therefore, everyone is responsible for keeping themselves physically able and mentally sane.

-In the event of a positive diagnosis, one should immediately seek medical advice as there are tons of effective psychological and pharmacological treatments available at hand.
+In the event of a positive diagnosis, one should immediately seek medical advice, as many effective psychological and pharmacological treatments are available.

 What do workers comp cover?
 Here are the Coverages available for a valid claim